The Long Debated Bourne Stone

 All of these seem to refer to time, longitude and/or latitude except for the last group.

 It would appear the transliteration is correct.
-Not far from where this is located was the Leif Erikson stone on Nomans Land (pdf and post).
+Not far from where this is located was the Leif Erikson stone on Nomans Land (post).
 This inscription is very similar to it, so we might suspect he used some of the same tricks.
 In that inscription the date was prominent in the middle, many I’s were used, part of the writer’s name was included in the script and the rest of his name had to be deduced by working the numbers backwards to obtain runes.
 In that script Leif was spelled out clearly.
 Here the name appears to be hidden in an anagram.

 Translation of Text